kyma-project/kyma/docs/service-brokers/docs/012-configuration-helm-broker-bundles.md

 ```
 sample-bundle/
-  ├── meta.yaml                             # A file which contains the metadata information about this yBundle
+  ├── meta.yaml                             # A file which contains the metadata information about this bundle
   ├── chart/                                # A directory which contains a Helm chart that installs your Kubernetes resources
   │    └── <chart-name>/                    # A Helm chart directory
   │         └── ....                        # Helm chart files